-$^{^{19}\,\}mathrm{Ramp}$ Guidelines are included in Appendix E service.
+All people using common wheelchairs, or any mobility device that can safely navigate the ramp or wheelchair lift without exceeding the manufacturer's maximum weight limit are permitted to ride the complementary paratransit service.
 Section 37.3 of the DOT regulations implementing the American with Disabilities Act of 1990 (ADA) (49 CFR Parts 27, 37 and 38) defines a "wheelchair" as mobility aid belonging to any class of three or more wheeled devices, usable indoors, designed or modified for and used by individuals with mobility impairments, whether operated manually or powered.
 No. 49 CFR Part 38 requires that lifts have a minimum design load of 600 pounds and the lift platform accommodates a wheelchair measuring 30 inches by 48 inches.
-Driver shall assist wheelchair passenger up or down a wheelchair ramp.19
+Driver shall assist wheelchair passenger up or down a wheelchair ramp.
+19